 (1) A certified representative of the office who voluntarily separates from the office may, within one year after separation, apply for reinstatement of certification when the representative becomes reemployed by or accepted as a volunteer of the office.
 Any person seeking recertification shall apply in writing to the SLTCO.
 The application shall provide the date of separation and a summary of any professional development in or experience with ombudsman skills, long-term care services, problem resolution skills, or related skills the applicant may have received since voluntarily separating from the office.

 (2) The SLTCO shall review the application and may require the applicant to receive additional professional development, and/or take an appropriate examination based upon the length of time the applicant has been away from the field, and the experience or professional development the applicant has accumulated in the interim.
-The SLTCO shall make the decision as soon as practicable.
+The SLTCO shall make the decision no later than five business days after receipt of the request.

 Promulgated Under: 119.03